 Setting User Permissions

-When inviting a user to your StatusGator organization, you can choose one of two permission levels.
+When inviting a user to your StatusGator organization, you can choose one of two permission levels – Admin and Editor.

-A user will only be able to access the StatusGator dashboards to which you assign them.
-For each dashboard they are assigned to, they will have total control to add services, remove services, and set up integrations and notification preferences.
+An Editor will only be able to access the StatusGator boards to which you assign them.
+For each board they are assigned to, they will have total control to add services, remove services, and set up integrations and notification preferences.

-These regular users will not be able to change StatusGator plans or payment information, invite other users, or create new dashboards.
+These regular users will not be able to change StatusGator plans or payment information, invite other users, or create new boards.

-If you grant someone admin access, they will have all the same permissions of a regular user but they will also be able to invite other users, create new dashboards, remove dashboards, and change StatusGator plans and billing.
-To enable admin access, simply toggle the Admin button on for the user on the Organization page:
+If you grant someone Admin access, they will have all the same permissions as a regular user but they will also be able to invite other users, create new boards, remove boards, and change StatusGator plans and billing.
+To enable Admin access, simply change the role from Editor to Admin by utilizing the role menu subitem on the Team Management page:

 StatusGator Roles and Permissions